Providing Value

 About one in three Ontarians live with a chronic condition.
 For those over age 65, close to 80% have a chronic condition; of these, 70% live with two or more conditions.
 The bulk of chronic disease management is provided through primary care but most physicians simply do not have enough time to address all chronic disease needs in a standard visit.

-The team model gives ready access to interprofessional health providers that deliver diverse professional expertise and access to the resources and skills required to manage the “whole patient”, and the knowledge of and connections to external services and supports in the community.
+The team model gives ready access to interprofessional health providers that deliver diverse professional expertise and access to the resources and skills required to manage the “whole patient”.
+The team model also leverages knowledge of and connections to external services and supports in the community.